ibm-cloud-docs/containers/kubernetes-service-cli.md

 View the VLAN spanning status for an IBM Cloud infrastructure (SoftLayer) account.
 VLAN spanning enables all devices on an account to communicate with each other through the private network, regardless of its assigned VLAN.
 {: shortdesc}

-The VLAN spanning option is disabled for clusters that are created in a VRF-enabled account.
+<p class="note">The VLAN spanning option is disabled for clusters that are created in a VRF-enabled account.
 When VRF is enabled, all VLANs in the account can automatically communicate with each other over the private network.
-For more information, see [Planning your cluster network setup: Worker-to-worker communication](/docs/containers?topic=containers-plan_clusters#worker-worker).
+For more information, see [Planning your cluster network setup: Worker-to-worker communication](/docs/containers?topic=containers-plan_clusters#worker-worker).</br></br></p>
-{: note}

 ```
 ibmcloud ks vlan-spanning-get --region REGION [--json] [-s]